 Here at Naturesave, we thought we would offer you a simple climate change experiment, one that you can perform at home, and one that will clearly demonstrate what happens when the levels of greenhouse gasses in the atmosphere increase.
 Why do we feel the need to do this?

 Well, the fundamentals of climate change have been understood for decades.
-Yet with Donald Trump pulling the US out of the Paris Agreement, it seems there are many some have not quite yet accepted the science.
-Even at home, recent research reveals that one in eight (13%) of Brits admit they don’t think global warming is real – that’s 8.5 million people, or roughly the population of London.
+Yet an active climate denial movement has created the idea there is still a debate, with two ‘sides’ to report on.
+From Donald Trump pulling the US out of the Paris Agreement, to recent polls that show one in eight (13%) of Brits admit they don’t think global warming is real, its time to put the argument to bed.

 What you will need: –